smarc-project/smarc_modelling/src/smarc_modelling/README.md

 ### Simulate

-The simulator uses an Euler forward integration method and provides a dynamics wrapper to interface with SimpleSAM.
+The simulator uses an Euler forward integration method and provides a dynamics wrapper to interface with SAM.

 ### Control